+Figure 23: Direct Load Control (DLC) Implementation

+Dynamic Pricing

+We intend to establish variable pricing programs, such as Dynamic Pricing and Critical Peak Pricing, based on the AMI.
+These programs require the AMI-collected interval usage data to calculate the bill charges based on usage and pricing from different times of day.

-23Demand Response Management System (DRMS)
+Demand Response Management System (DRMS)

 A Demand Response Management System (DRMS) aggregates all participating customers so that system operation benefits the most.
+This allows Demand Response to be viewed as a single asset, forecasting both load and load shed potential while providing actionable measurement and verification analytics during and after Demand Response events—all of which optimizes the overall benefits for the electric grid, the utility, and our customers.
 The DRMS helps manage all of our Demand Response programs (both residential and commercial Direct Load Control programs) because each program might have different operating constraints and projected load reduction capabilities.

 The DRMS provides three main benefits: (1) real-time resource forecasting which shows how much energy will be reduced (shed) during a specific Demand Response event before having to dispatch the event; (2) analytics both during and after an event to better assess how the system performed and how many customers participated; and (3) built in decision-making tools to optimize events across all customers as well as residential and commercial programs.